 A mangled mess of fallen trees in front of a home on Allison Road.
 Move the slider to the right to see what the yard looks like now.

-DeSoto County EMA Director turning onto Allison Road from Craft Road.
+DeSoto County Emergency Medical Agency (EMA) Director turning onto Allison Road from Craft Road.
 The Tornado downed trees and powerlines across Craft Road.
 Move the slider to the right to see what Craft road looks like now.

 District 5 Supervisor Michael Lee and District 2 Supervisor Mark Gardner offer support to homeowners on Allison Road.
 The home was a total loss.
 Move the slider to the right to see the home they are building.